 But why is all the blame for adverse outcomes with normal birth being laid at the RCM’s door?

-What about the RCOG (silent so far this week), Department of Health (no statement), NCT (no statement), WHO, and numerous other organisations that have helped push the RCM’s agenda forward without listening to smaller patient representative groups?
+What about the RCOG (silent so far this week), the Department of Health and Social Care (no statement), the NCT (no statement), the WHO, and numerous other organisations that have helped push the RCM’s agenda forward without listening to smaller patient representative groups?
 What are their next steps?

 In 2012, the RCOG published highly controversial recommendations for CCGs, which doctors warned would lead to significantly increased litigation and reduce choice for women, all while glossing over the risks of vaginal birth.